MathuxNY-73/hackerrank-problems/Mathematics/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right answer
 - [X] Challenge solved

+## K Candy Store
+This is a mathematics challenge from hackerrank.
+The goal is to compute the mumber of k-combinations of n sets of candies.
+I solved this problem using the C language [Problem link](https://www.hackerrank.com/challenges/k-candy-store/problem).
+As of July 5<sup>th</sup>, 2019 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got wrong answer.
+- [X] Find a second working solution on the sample input
+- [X] Submitted solution.
+Got right answer.
+- [X] Challenge solve